-Every day we experience the opportunities that allow our souls the benefit from reflection, reinvention and repetition – if we’re doing things right.
-Again, some believe that once on the other side and “our life flashes before us” we are able to see how well we did, applaud ourselves a bit or eventually decide on a “do over” to perhaps refine our skill at forgiveness or judgment or another such human emotion.
+Every day we experience opportunities that allow our souls the benefit from reflection, reinvention and repetition – if we’re doing things right.
+Again, some believe that once on the other side and “our life flashes before us” we're able to see how well we did, applaud ourselves a bit or eventually decide on a “do over” to perhaps refine our skill at forgiveness or judgment or another such human emotion.
 Perfect refinement is always the desired deliverable.

 So, now back to the principles involved.
 Relationships are the key—which is why isolation is the coward’s way out of life.
 Isolation through drugs or alcohol or whatever we do to hide from life, itself.
 Even today’s technological society could bear some responsibility for human bailout.
 In each lifetime we’re meant to learn and grow—because, again—according to some, coming here was our choice.

 So, when people say, because of some traumatic life experience, “How could God have let that happen?” or “How could God have done that to me?”
 The fact is, God didn’t do anything to you.
 He just watches over us all—sometimes happily and sometimes very sad—witnessing the havoc we create for ourselves.
 He may try to pull a few strings to clean up our messes or to make our journey easier to bear—but he doesn’t interfere with our life path or the lessons we’re to master.
-He set up this entire system for us.
-It’s part of the learning curve.
+He set up this entire system for what we choose to execute.
+It’s part of our soul's learning curve.